Season 2: The Discipleship Dilemma

 • How are human beings actually formed?

-• What role do thoughts, emotions, and desires play in discipleship?
+• What role do thoughts, emotions, and behaviors play in discipleship?

 • Why is self-awareness essential to spiritual growth?